Your Journey at

 Getting Ready: Your Digital Access & Orientation

-Your Àbulę Student Email
+Your Student Email

 Our administrative team is currently creating your personalized Àbulę student email within our Google Workspace.
-Your email address will follow the format firstname.lastname@abule.education.
-You'll receive an email directly from Google with instructions for setting up your account and password.
+Your email address will follow the format firstname.lastname@abule.email.
+You’ll receive an email directly from Google with instructions for setting up your account and password.
+This will be sent to the personal email address provided during your registration.

 Important Dates